 In fact, if you are an entrepreneur there are lots and lots of perfectly legitimate, no-risk methods by which you can dramatically reduce your tax bill.
 Methods that you will find described by my colleagues and me in The Schmidt Tax Report.

-Why specialist tax advice is so necessary
+Why specialist tax planning is necessary

 The Schmidt Tax Report is read by a growing number of accountants and independent financial advisors (IFAs).